standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ### Intended Audience

 The CIMPL In-Depth Tutorial is targeted to any person who wants to create a FHIR IG, wants to learn how to leverage CIMPL to accomplish that goal, and is comfortable with programming languages.
-Familiarity with FHIR is helpful as the tutorial references FHIR artifacts (such as **resources**, **profiles**, etc.).
+Familiarity with FHIR is helpful as the tutorial references FHIR artifacts (such as resources, profiles, etc.).

 ### Prerequisite